By Jess Beech published

 4. Tucked under

 To create a fuller, more voluminous shape (and add extra height to your frame in the process), tuck the base of your beret beneath itself.
 This will make the fabric drape over the band around your head and create a billowed look for more coverage.

 5. Pulled down

-ASOS Design Wool Beret
+ASOS Wool Beret | RRP: $14.50/£10

 Jess Beech is an experienced fashion and beauty editor, with more than eight years experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and is currently Deputy Fashion & Beauty Editor at Future PLC.